yshavit/llm-notes/book/03-The-LLM/03-self-attention.md

 ### Dropout

-This is the simplest improvement, and it only applies during training (which I'll describe in more detail [in a later chapter](./06-training)).
+This improvement only applies during training (which I'll describe in more detail [in a later chapter](./06-training)).

 The problem this improvement solves is one of over-fitting: learning parameters that are _too_ tightly bound to the data we train on, and thus don't generalize well.
 Since the ultimate goal of our LLM is to generate new, and ideally unique text, over-fitting is a real danger.
 We don't want "To be" to always complete as Hamlet's soliloquy.